Koed00/django-q/docs/cluster.rst

 Scheduler
 """""""""
 Once a minute the scheduler checks for any scheduled task that should be starting.

-It creates and queues a new task from the schedule and sets the next run date.
+- Creates a task from the schedule
+- Subtracts 1 from the :ref:`repeats` setting
+- Sets the next run time if there are repeats left

 .. _stop_procedure: